-Creativity doesn’t exist in a vacuum.
-Look at inspiration and try using very specific parts of what you like in your own idea.
+Another tip is to look at inspiration and try using very specific parts of what you like in your own idea.
 Draw from a few inspirations and try getting them to mesh together.
 And don’t be afraid to try out the bad ideas too – even at your worst, you’ll have some usable thoughts.

 Brian E. Young is a graphic designer and artist in Baltimore, MD.